 The staff have high expectations of the children and these expectations are put into practice well.
-The staff's active role in planning the curriculum ensures that all know their roles well and best use is made of their expertise.
+The staff's active role in planning the curriculum ensures the best use of their expertise.
 However, when an activity is introduced, there is not enough reference made to the activity's learning objective and its success criteria.